Gen II Capture Mechanics

 255255

-The table looks pretty mysterious - where do those seemingly random Y values come from? - but in fact, Y is pretty close to being 64 times the fourth root of the highest value in each X interval, and the table was likely calculated from some similar function to that originally.
+The table looks pretty mysterious - where do those seemingly random Y values come from? - but in fact, Y is pretty close to being 64 times the fourth root of the highest value in each X interval, and the table was likely calculated from some similar function to that originally (the table is precalculated, though, so the game only looks up the value in the table rather than calculating anything).

-Once you have your Y, the game proceeds in a similar manner to the later games.
-It calculates up to three random numbers between 0 and 255 (inclusive), each representing an attempt by the Pokémon to break out.
+Once Y has been determined, the game calculates up to three random numbers between 0 and 255 (inclusive), each representing an attempt by the Pokémon to break out.
 For each random number, if it is greater than or equal to Y, the Pokémon will break out and no further numbers will be generated; otherwise, if it is less than Y, that corresponds to one wobble of the ball before the Pokémon tries to break out again.
-(If none of these three attempts succeed, the Pokémon automatically breaks out on the next attempt without another number having to be generated, since at this point we've already determined that we don't manage to catch the Pokémon.)
+(If none of these three attempts succeed, the Pokémon automatically breaks out after the last attempt anyway, since at this point we've already determined that we don't manage to catch the Pokémon.)

 In other words, if you see the ball pop open without wobbling at all ("Oh no!
 The POKéMON broke free!"), the first random number was greater than or equal to Y; if it wobbles once and then opens ("Aww!
 It appeared to be caught!"), the first was less than Y but the second was greater than or equal to it; if it wobbles twice before opening ("Aargh!
 Almost had it!"), the first two were less than Y but the third was greater than or equal to it; and if it wobbles three times ("Shoot!
 It was so close, too!"), all three numbers were less than Y.